SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 If you’re serious about keeping your family safe during disasters, you’ll want to keep these survival and prepping tips filed away in a good (handy) place.
 While some may not work in your area or be applicable to you, there will be useful information for anyone here.
 From tips on staying safe to the best gear for different situations and skills you should learn, reading this guide will be beneficial to you and your loved ones.

-I am a firm believer that learning skills is the best preparation anyone can make.
-Knowledge to me means information you can learn from a book, to make it a skill you have to actually learn it hands-on.
+I am a firm believer that learning skills are the best preparation anyone can make.
+Knowledge to me means the information you can learn from a book, to make it a skill you have to actually learn it hands-on.

 Better yet, do it repeatedly until it is easy.
 Knowledge is far better than nothing, but I’d encourage anyone reading this to go the extra step and turn what you can into a skill.
 Skills learned cannot be taken away by anyone and are always with you, whatever the situation.